sepeca15/Whatsproy-FE/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Library Documentation

+This project uses several useful libraries to enhance the development experience and user interface.
+Below is the documentation for each:

+- [NativeBase](https://docs.nativebase.io/): A UI component library that provides a series of customizable components and styles for creating professional-looking mobile applications.

+- [NativeWind](https://www.nativewind.dev/docs): A tool that combines Tailwind CSS with React Native, allowing you to use utility classes to style your components quickly and efficiently.

+- [React Native Elements](https://reactnativeelements.com/docs): A UI component library for React Native that makes it easy to create mobile applications with stylized and reusable components.

+- [React Native Paper](https://callstack.github.io/react-native-paper/): A Material Design component library for React Native that helps you implement designs that adhere to Material Design standards in your applications.

+- [React Native Vector Icons](https://oblador.github.io/react-native-vector-icons/): A library that allows you to use custom icons in your application, featuring a wide variety of icons available from different collections.